2022 saw an increase in cases for another global pandemic: cholera. Here's what you need to know about an unprecedented outbreak across 29 countries.

 Cholera originated in India’s Ganges Delta and began to spread across the world in the 19th Century.
 It was especially common in the Victorian Era, with industrialization leaving many water sources contaminated (especially in cities such as London) and in a time before more sanitary and hygienic conditions were introduced in high-income countries.
 Since then, however, it’s still killed millions across seven pandemics.

-We’re currently in the middle of the latest cholera pandemic, which began in 1961 and also originated in southern Asia.
+We’re currently in the middle of the latest cholera epidemic, which began in 1961 and also originated in southern Asia.
 A decade later, it spread to Africa.
 It reached North and South America in 1991.

 Over more than six decades, cholera has now become endemic in most countries, with caseload spikes happening periodically.
 It’s a main concern, for instance, during natural disasters such as floods and earthquakes, since it’s spread through contaminated water and these events often compromise water and sanitation resources.
 It’s also a concern with conflict, since war both destroys infrastructure and leads to people living in informal settlements as refugees or IDPs, meaning that they aren’t guaranteed adequate sanitation or hygiene facilities or clean water.